utshomax/postman-docs/src/pages/docs/sending-requests/authorization/atlassian.md

 Enter the following ASAP parameters:

 * **Algorithm** - Select an asymmetric key algorithm to use to sign the JWT token.
-Supported algorithms include:<!-- A header parameter used to sign the JWT token.
-Select an asymmetric key algorithm.
-Supported algorithms include: -->
+The algorithm is a header parameter.
+Supported algorithms include:

     * **RS** - RSA (RSASSA-PKCS1-v1_5) with SHA
     * **PS** - RSA (RSASSA-PSS) with SHA